NormanLo4319/Norman_Lo_Web/README.md

 LINK: https://normanlo4319.github.io/Norman_Lo_Web/

-The web page is built on html and css with bootstrap in the background and launched to the public via GitHub.
+The personal website is built on HTML and CSS with bootstrap in the background and hosted on GitHub.

 ![page image](images/page.png)